deiwin/take-care/README.md

   - consist of the configured team members; and
 - user groups `@design-caretaker` and `@dev-caretaker`
   - exist and
-  - consist of the current caretakers (one per team).
+  - consist of the current caretakers (one per caretaker list per team).

 ## Getting a Slack API token